int-brain-lab/IBL-pipeline/README.md

 8. Run through the notebook and feel free to experiment.

+### To run your own Python scripts ###

-9. If the user would like to enter the docker and run scripts through the terminal, first get the docker container ID with `docker ps`, then run:
+9. If the user would like to enter the docker and run scripts through the terminal, run `docker-compose up -d`, then get the docker container ID with `docker ps`, copy `CONTAINER-ID` and then run:

     ```bash
     docker exec -it CONTAINER_ID /bin/bash